 I have a story to share with you about a young boy who knocked out (avulsed) his front tooth when playing with a friend.
-When the accident happened his mom was frantic and couldn’t find a dentist who could help them immediately.
+When the tooth injury happened his mom was frantic and couldn’t find a dentist who could help them immediately.

 She had the foresight to put the tooth back in, but because it was late at night she was worried that her son might choke on it while he was sleeping, so she took the tooth back out of the socket and placed it in milk overnight.
 First thing in the morning, she tried to put it back in, but a clot the area of the tooth prevented her from doing so.
 She replaced the tooth in milk and finally got in to see their dentist the day after the accident.
 This meant the tooth was out for a total of 15 hours!